Author: Melissa Maypole

 - Associate’s in Database Management and Data Analysis

-Numerous career certificates are also accessible entirely online.
-The Higher Learning Commission has accredited Metropolitan Community College to award online certificates and degrees to single parents at an affordable price.
+Many career certificates are also accessible entirely online.
+The Higher Learning Commission has accredited MCC.

 #2—Front Range Community College

 Front Range Community College has a robust suite of single-parent resources and initiatives.
 This makes it a great college for single moms interested in continuing education.
 Students enrolled in the school’s Single Parent Program will enjoy: